Wuhan Hubei, China Travel Guide

 Become acquainted with the nearest metro station or bus stops.

-Identify convenience stores, ATMs, and eateries close by.
+Identify convenience stores, ATMs, and eateries nearby.

 Purchase sealed water and any immediate necessities.